Skip to Main Content

 Exploring National Parks Responsibly

-Thinking about exploring a national park this summer?
-We say: go for it!
+Thinking about exploring a national park this year?
+We say, go for it!
 Whether you’ve been to a dozen or are dreaming about your first, there’s always something new to learn, see and experience.
-And if you're going with Road Scholar, you can count on thoughtful planning, local insights and meaningful education — even in parks facing staffing or service cutbacks.
+And if you're going with Road Scholar, you can count on thoughtful planning, local insights and meaningful education.

 Before you lace up your hiking boots or grab your sunhat, we’ve got a few tips from park rangers to help you explore responsibly and make the most of your time outdoors.